Xtra PC Reviews 2021: Too good to be true?

 As the years go by, you may notice that your desktop or laptop computer is not as snappy as it was when you first bought it.
 These signs abound: it takes forever to boot, apps load at a snail’s pace, and even simple tasks like internet browsing can lag the computer so badly.
 Moreover, when you do have several apps running at once, the PC can bog down to the point of being unusable.

-These behaviours are typical of older computers.
+These behaviors are typical of older computers.
 For one, natural wear degrades the performance of the components, especially the hard drive.
 If it takes too long to access files, the machine will slow to a crawl, even if you have a fast processor and lots of RAM.

 Updates to your operating system (OS) are also common culprits.
 As OSes become more advanced, they need more computing power to run smoothly.
 So if your hardware has not changed for a few years, they can no longer handle the latest versions of the OS.

-That is where Xtra PC comes in.
+That is where Xtra-PC comes in.

-What is Xtra PC?
+What is Xtra PC USB?

-What’s inside the Xtra PC USB stick?
+What’s inside this USB stick?

 This gadget is just like any standard flash drive, except it has special software inside that will ‘take over’ your PC’s OS.
 If that sounds like malware, don’t worry; it’s not.